Canon SX420 vs Nikon D3400

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the D3400 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D3400 was succeeded by the Nikon D3500.
+Both the SX420 and the D3400 have been discontinued, but can regularly be found used on eBay.
+The SX420 was replaced by the Canon SX430, while the D3400 was followed by the Nikon D3500.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Nikon D3400 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon SX420 and the Nikon D3400?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.